How to Help Your Teens With Their First Job Search

 Starting the Job Search

-While having job leads is great, your teenager can also go the traditional route of scouring different places for job listings.
+While having job leads is great, your teenager can also go the traditional route of scouring different places for job listings to find the safe job opportunities.
 Today, that will probably consist mostly of looking at job boards online.
 You can certainly help them along the way.
 But, this should really be something your teenager takes the reins on.
 They can look for jobs they’re interested in or local places that are hiring and taking applications instantly.

 For the average American adult, a job search can take months.
 Granted, most adults in the workforce are looking for something very specific, while teens usually aren’t.
 But, they still might have to wait some time before getting an interview.
 Even then, getting a job isn’t guaranteed.
 Preparing your teen to roll with rejection is actually an important part of the job searching process.
 It’s a great lesson in how “failure” can help with growth in nearly every aspect of life.

 Your teen should have a solid resume put together once they start looking for jobs.
 Having one at the ready will make it easy to apply for jobs right away, especially when you’re looking online.